raspberrypilearning/fart-detector/WORKSHEET.md

 You now might be wondering how the Raspberry Pi knows if a GPIO pin is `HIGH` or `LOW`?

 The answer to this question is actually part of our solution.
-You may already know that the GPIO pins work at a voltage of 3.3 volts.
+You may already know that the GPIO pins work at 3.3 volts.
 So if you set a pin to be `HIGH` in output mode that pin will give/supply 3.3 volts.
 If you set it to output `LOW` though it will be connected to ground but could form the return path for completing a circuit.

 In input mode things work slightly differently.
 Naturally you would assume that the reading of the pin would be `HIGH` if it was connected to 3.3 volts and `LOW` if connected to ground.
 This is true but there is more to it.
 There is actually a voltage *threshold* that lies somewhere between 1.1 and 1.4 volts.
 The actual threshold varies slightly between different hardware revisions of the Raspberry Pi (but we can cope with this).
+So for example 1.0 volts would read `LOW`, despite there actually being some voltage there where as 1.5 volts would read `HIGH` despite this being a lot less than 3.3.